VanMinhN/PuzzleGame/README.md

 ``git clone https://github.com/VanMinhN/PuzzleGame.git``
 <br/><br/>
 In order to play:
-Go to ./obj/Debug/WindowsFormsApp1.exe to play the game.
+Go to ./obj/Debug/WindowsFormsApp1.exe to play the game. <br>
 Have fun playing around with Puzzle Game

 Demo (Youtube Link)